 What are the symptoms of chronic pancreatitis?

 Early symptoms of chronic pancreatitis are similar to acute pancreatitis.
-Symptoms are occasionl and include:
+Symptoms are occasional and include:

 - Pain in the upper belly that spreads into the back

-- P pain in the belly that gets worse when you eat or drink alcohol
+- Pain in the belly that gets worse when you eat or drink alcohol

 - Diarrhea or oily stools